flokosiol/kirby-translations/.github/README.md

 [MIT](https://github.com/daandelange/k3-translations/blob/main/.github/LICENSE)

+### Commercial Usage

+This plugin is free but if you use it in a commercial project please consider to contribute an improvement, or hire someone to do so.

 ## Credits

-This is the Kirby3 port of @Flokosiol's [kirby-translations](https://github.com/flokosiol/kirby-translations) for Kirby 2.
+This is a Kirby 3 port of @Flokosiol's [kirby-translations](https://github.com/flokosiol/kirby-translations) which is for Kirby 2; thanks to him for
-Special thanks to all [contributors](https://github.com/daandelange/k3-translations/graph/contributors)!
+Special thanks to all [contributors](https://github.com/daandelange/k3-translations/graph/contributors) as well as the original [kirby2-translations contributors](https://github.com/flokosiol/kirby-translations/graphs/contributors) !